-Your dwelling coverage is based on the cost to rebuild the building.
+In most cases, it is preferable to have replacement cost coverage.
+Also, if you have a mortgage, many lenders will require replacement cost.
+In these cases, your dwelling coverage is based on the cost to rebuild the building – not your loan amount or purchase price.
 Landlords often look at the market value when setting the coverage amount.
 While the rebuild and market values may be similar, in many areas, it can be quite different.

 You should insure to the full rebuild cost, and there are often discounts for doing so.
 If you choose to insure for less, you want to make sure that you are insured more than 80% of the replacement cost to avoid “co-insurance.”